Daandelange/k3-translations/.github/README.md

 # Kirby Translations

 Beta: This plugin started as a port of k2-translations to Kirby 3.
 Please note that the much loved "saved" state of a field is not yet implemented.
-For now, the plugin proveds revert and delete functions for translations, and replaces the native Kirby languages menu by a more advanced one, indicating the translation status of each language.
+For now, the plugin provides revert and delete functions for translations, and replaces the native Kirby languages menu by a more advanced one, indicating the translation status of each language.

 ![License](https://img.shields.io/badge/License-MIT-green.svg) ![Kirby](https://img.shields.io/badge/Kirby-3.6+-f0c674.svg)